thomas-lamiaux/rocq-prover.org/data/tutorials/getting-started/1_01_a_tour_of_rocq.md

 id: tour-of-rocq
 title: A Tour of Rocq
 description: >
   Hop on the Rocq sightseeing bus.
-This absolute beginner tutorial will drive you through the marvels and wonders of the Rocq prover.
+This absolute beginner tutorial will drive you through the marvels and wonders of the Rocq Prover.
 category: "First Steps"
 recommended_next_tutorials:
 ---